Healthdirect Free Australian health advice you can count on.

 What is cancer?

-Cancer is a disease of the cells of the body.
-It happens when cells grow and multiply in an uncontrolled way.
-These cancer cells can form tumours and invade and destroy surrounding healthy tissue.
+Cancer happens when the body’s cells grow and multiply in an uncontrolled way.
+These cancer cells can form tumours (lumps of tissue).
+They may also invade and destroy surrounding healthy tissue.

 Some cells spread, or are capable of spreading, to surrounding areas or to other parts of the body.
-These cells are called ‘malignant’, or cancer.
-When cancer spreads to other parts of your body, this is called ‘metastasis’.
+These cancers are called ‘malignant’.
+When cancer spreads to other parts of your body, it is called ‘metastasis’.

 The most common cancers in Australia are: